SWIFDI NEW MEXICO FOLK DANCE CAMP

 • Double-occupancy rooms; singles available for an extra charge

-• Dorms aren't air-conditioned, but the cool mountain air is a good substitute.
-We suggest leaving windows open at night, and bringing an electric fan from home suggested for added comfort.
+• Dorms are not air-conditioned, but fans will be provided and the cool mountain air is a good substitute.
+We suggest leaving windows open at night.

 Picture